-This Sheet Metal Stamping Presses program provides a broad understanding of stamping presses, and includes segments on: mechanical presses, hydraulic presses, press controls, and press feeding.
+Part of the Fundamental Manufacturing Processes Video Series, this program provides a broad understanding of stamping presses, and includes segments on: mechanical presses, hydraulic presses, press controls, and press feeding.

-The Press Feeding segment covers coil stock and blank feeding methods, as well as coil line components.
-These components include: payoff reels, cradles, stock straightening/leveling, slide feeds, roll feeds, gripper feeds, and scrap processing.
+The press feeding segment covers coil stock and blank feeding methods, as well as coil line components.
+These components include payoff reels, cradles, stock straightening/leveling, slide feeds, roll feeds, gripper feeds, and scrap processing.